ragnostics/ragnostics-tool/README.md

 ## Common Problems RAGnostics Detects

+### Important Note on Tables and Math

+Small tables (<50 rows) that fit in a single chunk CAN work with RAG for simple lookups.
+RAG fails when you need:
+- Aggregation across multiple tables/chunks
+- Actual calculation execution (not just formula retrieval)
+- Cross-references between distant data points

+The tool is intentionally conservative to prevent costly failures.

 ### Document Problems

 | File Type | RAG Compatibility | Why It Fails | Alternative |